By Nancy · Last updated: July 26, 2026

 Consumers are increasingly favoring IPTV due to its flexibility and personalized features.
 The ability to watch content on-demand and across multiple devices is a significant draw.

-Value Perception Comparisons
+Comparative Value Perception

 Consumers perceive IPTV as offering better value due to its customizable packages and lack of long-term contracts.